Course start dates:

 Senior Lecturer in Operations Management – Academic lead on: Supply Chain Analytics

 After four years working as an electronic engineer in industry, Biao completed a PhD on manufacturing management (with a full scholarship) at Loughborough University.

 He was subsequently employed as a Research Associate at Cardiff Business School, working on the Integrating Transport and e-commerce in Logistics Supply Chains (ITeLS) project sponsored by the EPSRC and the Department for Transport.

 Delivered by the double accredited (EQUIS and AMBA) University of Sussex Business School

-The University of Sussex is ranked 13th in the UK for Business and Economics (Times Higher Education World University Rankings 2022), and top 10 in the UK and Top 50 globally for Supply Chain Management (QS Masters in Supply Chain Management Ranking 2022).
+The University of Sussex is ranked Top 15 the UK for Business and Economics (Times Higher Education World University Rankings by Subject 2023), and top 10 in the UK and Top 50 globally for Supply Chain Management (QS Masters in Supply Chain Management Ranking 2022).

 This course is delivered by the University of Sussex Business School where our vision is to be a leading provider that collaborates across disciplines to shape global issues in business, management and society, making an impact on policy, practice and people.
 Our mission is to: